We love the gay scene of Toronto. It is home to Canada's largest gay community and welcomes visitors from all walks of life.

 Buddies in Bad Times is located at 12 Alexander Street.
 Check out their website for what's showing, and on weekend evenings, look out for the gay parties here.

-Find out more in our 5 awesome gay events in Toronto, and watch our vlog about gay Toronto here…please subscribe to our YouTube channel if you enjoyed watching:
+Find out more in our 5 awesome gay events in Toronto, and read why we think Canada is one of the most gay friendly countries in the world.
+For more about gay Toronto, watch our vlog below…please subscribe to our YouTube channel if you enjoyed watching: